bozsahin/ccg-latex/README.md

 <code>\cgres{n}{..}</code> typesets the CG result in the material .. across n columns.
 The ... is typeset as \cgf{...}.
 If there is math mode in it,
 that is typeset in math mode.

-<code>\cglines{n}</code> typesets n undecorated lines separated by blanks, which is common practice after lexical assumptions.
-These are entered by default in {ccg} and {ccgg} environments above.

 <code>\badline{n}{rulename}</code> typesets a line spanning n columns with <code>***</code> in the middle, with rule name at the end.